Valdorff/rp-thoughts/vote_text_drafts/clarify_RPIP-4.md

 - It's ambiguous.

 The voting body _was_ changed with Atlas release - whether that was ok depends on where you land above.
-Since this is about voting, we can't simply vote to figure out what we want -- the set of people that should vote on that is in question (ie, this is a bootstrap problem).
+Since this is about voting, we can't do a single vote to figure out what we want -- the set of people that should vote on that is in question (ie, this is a bootstrap problem).
 This is why the approach is to vote using both possible voting bodies to get this clarified.

 ### Outcomes